GJW-9/MPESAAPI/README.md

-Configuration that pops up on the screen allowing you to put aside some money.
+A Python Configuration that pops up on the screen allowing you to put aside some money.